kassandraoftroy/mentalpoker/README.md

 # Mental Poker

+### NOTE: This repo is intended for research purposes only and has not been audited.
+In fact, the implementation based on elliptic curve cryptography is NOT SECURE as implemented here.
+The ElGamal variant remains potentially sound however is not very practical in terms of computational overhead and more State of the Art, scalable approaches now exist, see: https://geometry.xyz/notebook/mental-poker-in-the-age-of-snarks-part-1

 Mental Poker is the common name for a set of cryptographic problems that concerns playing a fair game over distance without the need for a trusted third party ([read more](https://en.wikipedia.org/wiki/Mental_poker))

 This repository is a cryptographic toolbox written in python, for the basic operations of mental card games: